Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-84-the-deep.md

 “Well.
 We’ve found one, boys.”

 Their relationship with them was very much one of *awe-struck* cubs next to…well, Keeda.
-He didn’t particularly enjoy playing that up---he’d rather be playmates, or maybe something more---but the mission came before all else, and right *now* they needed a god among them.
+He didn’t particularly enjoy playing that up - he’d rather be playmates, or maybe something more - but the mission came before all else, and right *now* they needed a god among them.

 There was much work in making a spy safe.
 Poisoned claws were a worry, and by the time the infiltrator had been shaved down, de-clawed, muzzled and all the rest, he’d clearly figured out he was *known.* He watched Keeda with just as much calculating intensity as Keeda watched him.